 You want to take the day off work today because you went out drinking last night and you don't feel good this morning.
-You're writing an e-mail to your boss to let her know that you're not going to work.
-You've explained that you don't feel well, so now you write:
+You're writing an e-mail to your boss to let her know that you're not coming in to work.
+You've explained that you don't feel well, so now you write this.

 I think I'm going to take the day off.